Paul Burke is an economist focusing on energy, the environment, transport, and developing countries, particularly in the Asia Pacific.

-Paul’s publications include papers in American Economic Journal: Macroeconomics, Economic Inquiry, Nature Climate Change, and Global Environmental Change.
-His ongoing research includes examining effects of Indonesia’s energy subsidy reforms; US energy demand; the economics of road safety; and benefits of electricity access.
+Paul has published in American Economic Journal: Macroeconomics, Economic Inquiry, Nature Climate Change, and Global Environmental Change.
+His ongoing research includes examining Indonesia’s energy subsidy reforms; Australia’s ongoing energy transition; the economics of road safety; benefits of electricity access; and other topics.

-Paul teaches IDEC8053 Environmental Economics and has been a panel member for ten completed PhD students.
+In 2018 Paul will teach IDEC8029 Issues in Applied Microeconomics.
+He has been a panel member for 12 completed PhD students.
 He also delivers executive training in Environmental Economics for Non-Economists.